interactiveimmersivehq/Introduction-to-touchdesigner/GLSL/12-6-Importing-Shadertoy.md

 We may want to adjust this value later, so put a `Null` CHOP after that. <br>
 Now create a `CHOP To` TOP that references the `Null` CHOP.
 Set the `Data Format` to `R`.<br>
 Connect the 'CHOP To' TOP to the third input of the 'GLSL' TOP.<br>
-The network should look like this:
+The network should look like this:<br>

 ![Ex2: Audio](../img/12.6_shade/ex2_4.JPG)

+Now that the inputs are set up, we can take a look at the 'Info' DAT and see what we'll need to change in the code.